DIAGNijmegen/website-content/content/pages/vacancies/subsolid-nodules-ct.md

 ## Information
 - Project duration: 6 months
 - Location: Radboud University Medical Center
-- For more information or to apply for this project, please contact [member/kiran-vaidhya-venkadesh].
+- For more information or to apply for this project, please contact KiranVaidhya.Venkadesh@radboudumc.nl.